AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variables-admin.md

 ## Admin credentials

-Use the ADMIN variables in the following table to override credentials for the Admin user during Commerce installation.
+You can override Admin user credentials during Commerce installation with the ADMIN variables in the following table.

 If you want to change the values after installation, connect to your environment using SSH and use the Adobe Commerce CLI [`admin:user` command](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/tutorials/admin.html) to create or edit the Admin user credentials.